vtex-apps/session-client/docs/README.md

 export default MyComponent
 ```

-It also accepts a GraphQL variable called `items` which is an array of strings of session items to fetch only a subset of fields of the session.
+It also accepts a GraphQL variable called `items` which is an array of `string`s.
+These `string`s should match attributes inside of the Session object, and only those attributes will be fetched and returned.

 Example: